ghshephard/Python/managingvenvs.md

     pip3 install jupyterlab
     ipython kernel install --user --name "Python3.8"

+In order to get auto-complete to work with with Pandas, you need to do the following:

+    ipython profile create

+This creates the profile

+    ~/.ipython/profile_default/ipython_config.py

+Edit ipython_config.py to add autocompletion:

+     c = get_config()
+     c.Completer.use_jedi = False

 Once you've added the kernels you want, you can verify they are there with:

 ```
     (py37) shephard@ubuntu-s-1vcpu-1gb-nyc3-01:~$ jupyter kernelspec list
     Available kernels: